strumer69/Art_of_HPC/README.md

   #### 2-  Each process computes a random number again.
 Now you want to scale these numbers by their maximum

 * #### answer 2 --> refer to the program ex3.1.2.cpp
+* the difference between MPI_Reduce and MPI_Allreduce is that in MPI_reduce the value will be sent only to the root proc but in the MPI_ALlreduce it will send to root and also all the procs.